trillek-team/trillek-computer/Hardware_Enumerator.md

  .
 A device with the same {Class, Builder, ID} but different Version, is expect to share some kind backwards compatibility.

 The value Jumpers 1 and 2 allows, if the device implements it, to change the device configuration of resources used.
+Jumpers are set physicalily in the device board.

 Device Class values
 -------------------